Prismatik/blog/drafts/soa/index.md

 It's certainly possible to build a monolith with a big team.
 It takes an awful lot of teamwork, though.

+It entails lots of developers:
-Lots of developers in the same repository, working on the same code, altering the same logic, making changes to shared models.
+  * in the same repository,
+  * working on the same code,
+  * altering the same logic,
+  * making changes to shared models.

 It becomes really easy to step on each other's toes.
 This introduces collaboration overhead.

+You get:
+  * Merge conflicts,
+  * big standups,
-Merge conflicts, big standups, cross-team meetings to co-ordinate work.
+  * cross-team meetings to co-ordinate work.

 There's just no other way to deal with a 100,000 LOC product, though.
 It's more than one or two people can handle.